Earth Science Week is October 13-19, 2019

 - No Child Left Inside Day.
 Join other young people and enjoy experiences that make learning fresh and exciting.
 Venture outside with children so they can explore and conduct Earth science research like a professional geoscientist.

 - National Fossil Day.
-The ninth annual National Fossil Day is dedicated to promoting the understanding and appreciation of fossils.
+National Fossil Day is dedicated to promoting the understanding and appreciation of fossils.
 AGI is sponsoring an Art Contest this year.
 National Fossil Day is a great time to visit the Missouri State Museum, located on the first floor of the Capitol where you will see fossils embedded in the building’s limestone walls, floors and stairs.
-Also, on National Fossil Day, visitors to the Ed Clark Museum of Missouri Geology, 111 Fairgrounds Road, Rolla, will receive a small Crinoid fossil (official state fossil).
+Visitors to the Ed Clark Museum of Missouri Geology, 111 Fairgrounds Road, Rolla, will receive a small Crinoid fossil (official state fossil).
 See this article about some of the fossils in limestone of the Capitol and this map showing their locations.

 - Geoscience for Everyone Day.
-We all can make a real difference by opening a young person’s eyes to the exciting world of a career in Earth science.
+We all can make a real difference by opening a young person’s eyes to the exciting world of a career in the geosciences.

 - Geologic Map Day.
 Special mapping exhibits will be on display at the Ed Clark Museum of Missouri Geology, 111 Fairgrounds Road in Rolla.
 Learn about the study, uses, importance of geologic mapping for education, science, business, and a variety of public policy concerns.
 Download geologic maps.